Response Caching in ASP.NET Core

 }

-By default, the Caching is saved on both client and server side.
-Suppose we want to store the cache response on the client side only.
-Then, we need to use the Location property and set where we want to store the response cache using the ResponseCacheLocation enum.
-The possible values for this enum are as follows.
+By default, Caching is saved on both the client and server sides.
+Suppose we want to store the cache response only on the client side; then, we need to use the Location property.
+Using the Location property of the Response Cache Attribute, we can specify where we want to store the response cache using the following ResponseCacheLocation enum.

 using Microsoft.AspNetCore.Mvc;